mdombrov-33/vault-66-store/README.md

 ## 🐳 Running with Docker

-If you want to run the app without installing Node.js or dependencies locally, you can use the official Docker image.
+If you want to run the app without installing dependencies locally, you can use the official Docker image.

 ### Pull the latest image: